Troubleshooting Tips for Aftershoot

 However, if you still need more info, please feel free to reach out to us on [email protected]

 My Personal AI Editing Profile is not editing the photos the way I do

 Think of Aftershoot as your personal apprentice who helps you with your post production workflows.
 They may not be perfect in the beginning, but over time, the more you work with them and they learn from you, they keep getting closer to what you desire.

 Specifically, there are a couple of actions you can take - 1) You can adjust your profile to fine tune its settings further even after you’ve uploaded all your images.
 2) You could also add more images (ideally 1,000-3,000 images more) to further teach your Personal AI Editing Profile

 Why doesn’t Aftershoot learn the changes that I make in Lightroom?

 Since Lightroom is a third party software, Aftershoot can’t monitor any actions you’ve made on it.
 To improve your culling results better on Aftershoot, keep using its inbuilt tools to cull your photos.

 Similarly, the more images you feed to your Personal AI Editing Profile, the closer it will get to your editing style.
 Always remember, Aftershoot keeps learning from any and all actions you take within it.

 Issue not mentioned here?

-While we test AfterShoot rigorously on a diverse set of devices to ensure that you never have to face any issues, it’s possible that there are some things that flew under our radar and we’d love to hear from you so that we can fix them!
+While we test Aftershoot rigorously on a diverse set of devices to ensure that you never have to face any issues, it’s possible that some things flew under our radar, and we’d love to hear from you so that we can fix them!